Skip to content

 16 libraries

-Obtaining strings is very useful when reverse engineering an app because it can give you a lot of information about the app's functionality.
+Getting strings is invaluable when reverse-engineering an app because it can provide a lot of information about the app's functionality.
 For example, you can find URLs, API endpoints, encryption keys, and more.
 You can also find strings that will point you to interesting functions, such as the login function or a function that checks whether the device is jailbroken.

 [0x1000180c8]> izz~cstring | less